Hurricane Iniki: Elsewhere

 East of the hurricane's landfall, Oʻahu received tropical storm-force winds during Iniki's passage along its southwestern coast, with an island-wide peak gust of 82 mph in Waianae.
 The outer rainbands of the hurricane spawned an F1 tornado in Nānākuli, also on Oʻahu.
 Along western Oahu, Iniki produced a 2 to 4 ft surge, with 17 ft waves recorded near Mākaha.
 Prolonged periods of high waves severely eroded and damaged the southwestern coast of Oʻahu, with the areas most affected being Barbers Point through Kaʻena.
 The Waiʻanae coastline experienced the most damage, with waves and storm surge flooding the second floor of beachside apartments.
 In all, Hurricane Iniki caused several million dollars in property damage, and two deaths on Oʻahu.

 High swells affected the southwestern coasts of Maui and the Big Island, which damaged boats, harbors, and coastal structures.
 On the Big Island, seas of 10 ft were reported, along with 40 mph winds.
 The high waves damaged 12 homes on the Big Island.
 In Honokōhau Harbor, three or four sailboats were tossed onto the rocks and one trimaran at another harbor was sunk.
 A beach near Napoʻopoʻo on Kealakekua Bay lost some sand and to this day has never been the same.

 Aftermath

-Immediately after the storm, many were relieved to have survived the worst of the Category 4 hurricane; their complacency turned to apprehensiveness due to lack of information, as every radio station was out and there was no news available for several days.
-Because Iniki knocked out electrical power for most of the island, communities held parties to necessarily consume perishable food from unpowered refrigerators and freezers and many hotels prepared and hosted free meals to use up their perishables.
+Immediately after the storm, many were relieved to have survived the worst of the hurricane; their complacency turned to apprehensiveness due to lack of information, as every radio station was out and no news was available for several days.
+Because Iniki knocked out electrical power for most of the island, communities held parties to consume perishable food from unpowered refrigerators and freezers, and many hotels prepared and hosted free meals to use up their perishables.
 Though some food markets allowed those affected to take what they needed, many Kauaʻi citizens insisted on paying.
-In addition, entertainers from all of Hawaiʻi, including Graham Nash (who owns a home on the north shore of Kauaʻi) and the Honolulu Symphony, provided free concerts to the victims.
+In addition, entertainers from all of Hawaiʻi, including Graham Nash (who owns a home on the north shore of Kauaʻi) and the Honolulu Symphony, gave free concerts for the victims.